MeteoSwiss/publication-opendata/README.md

 ---

-# Welcome to the 'Open Government Data (OGD)' service from MeteoSwiss
+# Welcome to the 'Open Government Data (OGD)' provision of MeteoSwiss

 ## Background and key challenges